 Get Inspired: Our Favorite Teacher Story of the Week

-Send us your story to help us grow the donation pile ($2 added for every story up to $50,000), honor your teacher, and possibly win money for your school.
+Send us your story to help us grow the donation pile ($1 will be added for every story, up to $50,000), honor your teacher, and possibly win money for your school.
 So tell us, who’s your teacher hero?

 This article was created as part of the social action campaign for the documentary TEACH, produced by TakePart’s parent company, Participant Media, in partnership with Bill and Melinda Gates.